Critical Thinking as a Competitive Advantage: Navigating the GenAI Era

 The technology provides the horsepower.
 The question remains: Who is steering?

-The Navigation Approach: How the World’s Leading Bank Used A Design Thinking Approach to Implement GenAI (Case Study)
+The Navigation Approach: How Leading Financial Institutions Use Design Thinking to Implement GenAI

 Remember back to early 2023.
 ChatGPT had just exploded onto the scene, unleashing an unprecedented wave of corporate FOMO.
 Boards were demanding action, and senior executives everywhere were feeling immense pressure to “move fast and break things.”

-At JPMorgan Chase – the world’s largest and most heavily regulated bank – the tension was at a breaking point.
-With a massive $15B+ technology budget and an appetite for innovation, the temptation to open the throttle and rush the runway was enormous.
-Yet the risks of data leakage, regulatory noncompliance and algorithmic bias posed a catastrophic threat to the bank’s structural integrity.
+At the world’s largest and most heavily regulated banks, the tension was at a breaking point.
+With massive technology budgets and an appetite for innovation, the temptation to open the throttle and rush the runway was enormous.
+Yet, the risks of data leakage, regulatory noncompliance, and algorithmic bias posed a catastrophic threat to structural integrity.

 Why This Case Study Matters for Leadership

-In line with Part 1 of this series, we’re again using an aviation metaphor to reveal the key insights.
-This approach to creative detachment should trigger associative thinking, which involves making meaning through mental connections, and help you look past day-to-day operational noise to analyze the planned strategic “flight path” from a fresh perspective.
+In line with Part 1 of this series, we’re again using an aviation metaphor to reveal key insights.
+This approach to creative detachment triggers associative thinking, helping you look past day-to-day operational noise to analyze the planned strategic “flight path” from a fresh perspective.

 Consider how these elements of the aviation metaphor might apply to the strategic implementation of GenAI: